yingqizhang/Porites2022/README.md

 # Porites2022

-Data and code used to generate results in "Cross-generational heritability analysis of physiological traits in Porites astreoides across an inshore-offshore gradient in the Lower Florida Keys'
+Data and code used to generate results in "Cross-generational heritability analysis of physiological traits in Porites astreoides across an inshore-offshore gradient in the Lower Florida Keys" (bioRxiv link coming soon!)

 Files in this repository: